 The Cedi has a peg with the US dollar, which makes it one of the strongest currencies in Africa; 1 GHC = 0.10 USD, which translates to 1$ = 9.80 GHC

-The GPD of Ghana is the largest in West Africa, contributing to the Cedi is one of the highest currencies in Africa.
+Ghana has the largest Gross Domestic Product (GDP) in West Africa, which has helped strengthen the value of its currency, the Cedi, making it one of the highest in Africa.

 4. Moroccan Dirham

 - Currency Name: Dirham

 - Current Exchange Rate: $1 = DH 9.72